-The robot will display the result in the teach pendant "User" window.
+The robot will display the result in the teach pendant message window.
 The Server application will display the inverse results in the "Output" tab.
-If communication is unsuccessful, check the macros and Server version numbers match (see 2.1.3).
+If communication is unsuccessful, check the version number at the start of the RswRoutines files match the number in the "About" tab of the Server application.
+You will need to update the versions if they do not match.
 Also, check the robot controller you are using is selected in the "Robot" tab of the Server application.